SAP-samples/teched2022-IN261/exercises/ex0/README.md

 You should be able to find the tools you will need later on in the folder teched2022-IN261-main/tools/AEM Samples/src/basic-samples

-- basic-samples - contains HTML/JS applications to consume and send events in an easy way
+The basic-samples folder contains HTML/JS applications to consume and send events in an easy way.

 ## Participant Number